hoverkraft-tech/public-docs/.github/actions/prepare-docs/README.md

 ## Overview

-Prepare markdown documentation pulled from an artifact before publishing it to the portal.
+Prepare Markdown documentation pulled from an artifact before publishing it to the portal.

 Responsibilities:

 - Sanitize incoming file paths.
 - Copy supporting assets into a sandbox directory.
-- Inject sync metadata into markdown and MDX files.
+- Inject sync metadata into Markdown and MDX files.
 - Generate a default index page and metadata manifest when missing.

 <!-- overview:end -->